 1. Don’t forget to bring water

-There are no hotels, stores or restaurants inside the Valley of Fire.
+There are no hotels, stores or restaurants inside this state park.
 And besides the visitors center where you can fill up your water bottle there’s nowhere else to get water, so make sure to bring at least a gallon of water and some snacks for your trip.

 3. Check your car